Leo Amery: Opposition to appeasement of Germany

+At a conference of the Conservative and Unionist Party's local constituency associations in June 1936, Amery spoke very strongly against returning any of the German colonies currently held as League of Nations mandates by Great Britain or the Dominions.
+Referring to pre-1914 colonial deals, Amery stated that it had been a mistake to import the "German menace" into Africa and that it would be a mistake to do so again, adding that Britain must not "sell white men or black men into Nazi slavery".
+In a review of the book Germany's Claims to Colonies by Ferdinand Joelson, Amery wrote "For the moment, there can be no other attitude to the German demand than a purely negative one.
+The issue should not be treated as open to discussion".
+However, Amery tempered his opposition to returning the former German colonies by writing that if the German government was headed by somebody other than Adolf Hitler, then perhaps "some positive solution to what underlies this demand may be found when the present ferment has worked itself out, and when a more normal outlook has regained ascendency over the great German nation".
+Amery conceded that the present was an age of "economic nationalism" with nations imposing high tariffs on each other, and that Hitler's claim that the global trade war was hurting the German economy was correct.
+Amery ended by writing that the system of Imperial preference tariffs, which had turned the British empire into one economic unit (the Ottawa Agreement of 1932), was what allowed Britain to be a great power, and it was up to Hitler to negotiate a similar system to the Imperial preference tariffs with the states of Eastern Europe.

 On the rearmament question, Amery was consistent.
 He advocated a higher level of expenditure, but also a reappraisal of priorities through the creation of a top-level cabinet position to develop overall defence strategy so that the increased expenditures could be spent wisely.
 He thought that either he or Churchill should be given the post.
 When the post of Minister for Co-ordination of Defence was finally created and given to a political lightweight, Sir Thomas Inskip, he regarded it as a joke.

-When war came Amery opposed cooperation with the Soviet Union against Germany.
-He was a lifelong anticommunist.

-When Chamberlain announced his flight to Munich to the cheers of the House, Amery was one of only four members who remained seated (the others were Churchill, Anthony Eden, and Harold Nicolson).

 Amery differed from Churchill in hoping throughout the 1930s to foster an alliance with fascist Italy to counter the rising strength of Nazi Germany.
 A united front of Britain, France, and Italy would, he felt, have prevented a German occupation of Austria, especially with Czechoslovakia's support.
-He thus was for appeasing Italy by tacitly conceding its claims to Ethiopia.
+He thus favoured appeasing Italy by tacitly conceding its claims to Ethiopia.
 A start was made in the so-called Stresa Front of 1935, but he felt that Britain's decision to impose economic sanctions on Italy, for invading Ethiopia in 1936, drove Italy into the arms of Germany.